-GMC Sierra owners have reported 70 problems associated with automatic transmission (under the power train category).
+GMC Sierra owners have reported 66 problems related to automatic transmission (under the power train category).

-The car involved is a 2006 GMC Sierra.
-The vehicle identification number (VIN) is 1GTHK33D16_. : the contact stated while towing the vehicle, the transmission downshifted to a lower gear which caused the tires to skid.
+: the contact stated while towing the vehicle, the transmission downshifted to a lower gear which caused the tires to skid.
 The vehicle was driven to the dealer who determined the vehicle was designed that way.
-This issue happened on Thu., Oct.
-19, 2006.

 See all problems of the 2006 GMC Sierra.

 While driving on the hwy.
 Towing my 28 ft 5th wheel trailer on level ground we experienced a loud bang and the feeling like something in the driveline had broken.
 No engine malfunction indicators were displayed on the console.
 No further incidents have happened yet, but it is constantly on my mind.

 See all problems of the 2001 GMC Sierra.

 : the contact stated while driving in normal conditions, the transmission locked up.
 The vehicle was taken to the dealer several times for inspection.
 The dealer replaced the transmission; however, the new transmission has the same problem.